 If temperatures are above freezing, the wetter conditions in February are a good time to check on drainage.
 Fork your lawn to improve drainage and make a note of any hollows.

-Dry Februaries give you time to make a head start on scarifying, to remove dead growth and accumulated moss from the bed of the lawn and encourage new spring growth.
+Dry Februaries give you time to make a head start on scarifying your lawn, to remove dead growth and accumulated moss from the bed of the lawn and encourage new spring growth.

 The start of spring is your chance to give your lawn an MOT.
 Rake out any remaining dead growth and brush off worm casts and other surface detritus.